 Jenny joined Sanlam Investment Management in the client services department (1998 - 2002).
 In January 2003 she joined the SIM's Investment Professional Development Program (IPDP) and was permanently appointed to the SIM quant team during 2004.
 Her responsibilities include index fund management, quantitative analysis and portfolio construction.

-Satrix Top 40 Index Fund - Jun 19
+Satrix Top 40 Index Fund - Sep 19

-The FTSE/JSE Top 40 Index was one of the best performing indices for the second quarter of 2019 and had a positive return of 4.61%.
-The index outperformed the ALSI, which had a return of 3.92% for the quarter and did significantly better than the FTSE/JSE Shareholder Weighted Top 40 Index (SWIX 40), which had a positive performance of 3.09% for the first quarter of 2019.
+The FTSE/JSE Top 40 Index (Top40) had a return of -5.22% for the third quarter of 2019, significantly underperforming the FTSE/JSE All Share Index (ALSI), which had a return of -4.57% for the quarter.
+The index’s performance was slightly lower than that of the FTSE/JSE Shareholder Weighted Top 40 Index (SWIX40), which had a negative return of -5.08% for the quarter.

 The investment objective of the portfolio is to seek long term capital growth by investing in shares of the FTSE/JSE Top 40 Index.
 Income will be of secondary importance.